someguynamedjosh/nodespeak/design/language.md

 Consider `1 + 2.0`
 - The common type is `Int + Float`.
-- There is no BCT rule to simplify this, so a compile-time error is thrown.
+- There is no BCT rule to resolve this, so a compile-time error is thrown.

 Consider `[1, 2, 3] + [4, 5]`
 - The common type is `[3]Int + [2]Int`.